 The Chief Compliance Officer is responsible for managing financial crime risks and making improvements in financial crime risk management through identifying the general and specific money laundering risks that EXMO is facing, determining how these risks are mitigated by the EXMO’s AML controls and establishing the residual risk that remains for EXMO.

-EXMO’s AML CTF and KYC Policy sets out EXMO’s risk appetite with regard to AML/CTF.
-To reduce this risk EXMO does not accept clients who are resident in countries deemed to be above the EXMO’s risk appetite.
+EXMO’s AML/CTF Policy sets out EXMO’s risk appetite with regard to client’s onboarding.
+EXMO does not accept clients who are residents in countries deemed to be above risk appetite.
+These include:

-EXMO also does not accept any clients from disputed territories as they do not produce recognised official documents, these include:
+EXMO also does not accept any clients from disputed or unrecognized territories as they do not produce recognized official ID documents.
+These include: